Speed skating at the 2022 Winter Olympics – Men's 1000 metres

 The men's 1000 m competition in speed skating at the 2022 Winter Olympics will be held on 18 February, at the National Speed Skating Oval ("Ice Ribbon") in Beijing.
 Thomas Krol of the Netherlands won the event, it was his first Olympic gold medal.
 Laurent Dubreuil of Canada won the silver medal, his first Olympic medal.
 Håvard Holmefjord Lorentzen of Norway won bronze.

 The reigning champion, Kjeld Nuis, qualified for the Olympics, but will not be able to defend his title as he did not qualify for this distance.
 The 2018 silver medalist, Håvard Holmefjord Lorentzen, qualified, as did the bronze medalist, Kim Tae-yun.
 Kai Verbij is the 2021 World Single Distances champion at the 1000m distance.
-The silver medalist and the world record holder is Pavel Kulizhnikov.
+The silver medalist and the world record holder was Pavel Kulizhnikov.
 Thomas Krol was leading the 2021–22 ISU Speed Skating World Cup at the 1000m distance with four races completed before the Olympics, followed by Nuis and Holmefjord Lorentzen.
 Krol skated the season best time, 1:06.44 in Salt Lake City on 5 December 2021.

 Piotr Michalski in pair 4 was the first skater out of 1:09 and took an early lead.
 Only in pair 13 Krol and Holmefjord Lorentzen both improved his time.
 Krol became the first skater to go below 1:08, with two pairs to go.
 The winner of pair 14, Ning Zhongyan, had the time just 0.04 worse than Michalski's.
 In the last pair, Laurent Dubreuil had the second overall time, shifting Michalski off the podium.